stillthskin/nerualnine/README.md

 # Nerualnine
-### A sipmle tainig engine that implements back propagation to learn might include a litle bit of gradient-descend
+### A sipmle trainig engine that implements back propagation to learn might include a litle bit of gradient-descend